Dispute resolution with First Nations

 • Create clarity, consistency, and predictability in the dispute resolution process

-To support consultation and the development of regulations, the EAO has developed tools that explore aspects of dispute resolution and next steps, including discussion topics for engagement and background information on the EAO’s interim approach to dispute resolution.
+To support consultation and cooperation on the development of the regulation, the EAO developed tools that explored aspects of dispute resolution.

 Find additional dispute resolution documents on the EAO's Project Information Centre here.